A parity-based constitutional model grounded in consent, non-domination, and shared governance.

 Executive Summary

 This Policy Paper sets out the legal, institutional, and operational logic of the Parity Accord.
-The model is federal in form but parity-based in constitutional design, described here as Paritary — a term drawn from established paritary governance traditions denoting structured equality in the exercise of authority.
+The model is federal in form but parity-based in constitutional design, described here as Paritary — a term reflecting governance traditions in which joint authority and equal representation are structurally embedded.
+Within this framework, federal mechanisms function as delivery architecture, while parity governs the conditions under which authority is exercised.
+Authority is therefore structured by constitutional condition rather than numerical dominance or political alignment.

-At the centre of Ireland’s constitutional difficulty lies a persistent structural condition: two enduring communities must share one political space, yet under traditional models the recognition of one identity has repeatedly been experienced as the negation of the other.
-The Parity Accord addresses this condition through enforceable constitutional balance rather than absorption or victory.
+At the centre of Ireland’s constitutional difficulty lies a persistent structural condition: two enduring communities share one political space, yet under traditional models the recognition of one identity has often been experienced as the negation of the other.
+The Parity Accord addresses this condition through enforceable constitutional balance, structured coexistence, and non-dominating institutional design.
+Difference is accommodated through structure rather than resolved through victory.

-It affirms British identity in law, preserves Irish civic belonging, and ensures that no tradition is defined through the exclusion of the other.
-Partition is no longer treated as the organising constraint of governance, but is replaced by parity and consent as the basis of constitutional authority.
+The framework affirms British identity in law, preserves Irish civic belonging, and recognises Northern Irish identity as a protected civic category, with no tradition defined through the exclusion of another.
+Partition is no longer treated as the organising constraint of governance; it is replaced by parity and consent as the basis of constitutional authority.
+The system shifts from territorial division to structured coexistence.

 The Good Friday/Belfast Agreement mandates consent, not any specific constitutional form.
 It authorises agreement rather than uniformity.
-This framework aligns fully with that mandate by providing a lawful and stable structure within which consent can operate.
+This framework aligns with that mandate by providing a lawful structure, a stable institutional design, and a defined operational model within which consent can function.
+In this respect, the Accord completes the Agreement’s architecture without altering its foundation.

 Foundational Structural Logic of the Sixteen Pillars

-The Sixteen Pillars do not operate as discrete policy measures.
-They give effect to a single constitutional architecture grounded in six interdependent structural principles:
+The Sixteen Pillars do not operate as isolated policy measures.
+They give effect to a single constitutional architecture grounded in six interdependent structural principles that define how authority is structured, constrained, and sustained within the system.

-What follows sets out the Sixteen Pillars of this constitutional model, each linked to one or more of the Agreement’s three strands, ensuring that internal governance, North–South cooperation, and British–Irish relations are secured in durable constitutional form.
+What follows sets out the Sixteen Pillars of this constitutional model.
+Each pillar is linked to one or more of the Agreement’s three strands, with internal governance, North–South cooperation, and British–Irish relations embedded in durable constitutional form.
+The pillars operate collectively as a single system rather than as discrete reforms.

 Transitional Mechanics: From the Good Friday Agreement to the New Constitutional Framework

-A Transitional Executive and Joint Implementation Secretariat oversee the changeover process.
-Their function is to guarantee continuity in public administration, security cooperation, and citizen rights throughout the transition period.
+A Transitional Executive and Joint Implementation Secretariat oversee this process, maintaining continuity in public administration, security cooperation, and citizen rights.
+The Administrative Province is activated at an early stage as the operational centre from which institutional development proceeds.

 Institutional Continuity and Legal Stability

-A constitutional transition can succeed only if the institutions on which citizens depend remain fully operational throughout the process.
+A constitutional transition can succeed only if the institutions on which citizens depend remain fully operational.
+For this reason, all courts, tribunals, and public bodies retain jurisdiction throughout the transition period, and all existing laws remain valid unless formally replaced.

-Public services — including healthcare, education, policing, and social protection — continue without disruption.
-Operational authority transfers only when federal institutions are fully established and staffed.
+Contracts, pensions, and entitlements continue without interruption.
+Public services — including healthcare, education, policing, and social protection — remain fully operational, with authority transferring only when successor institutions are established and functioning.

 Safeguards and Constitutional Guarantees

-The result is a framework designed not only to manage constitutional change, but to sustain stability once change has occurred.
+The result is a constitutional framework designed not only to manage change, but to sustain stability beyond it

 Table of Contents — The New Constitutional System

-Foundational Framework: Evolving the Good Friday/Belfast Agreement for Shared Governance — Derived from the Three Strands
+Foundational Framework: Evolving the Good Friday/Belfast Agreement for Shared Governance — Evolved from the Three Strands

-(Shared Internal Governance — evolved from Strand One: Democratic Institutions in Northern Ireland)
+(Neutral Internal Governance — evolved from Strand One)

-(Shared Island Governance — evolved from Strand Two: North–South Ministerial Council)
+(Shared North–South Governance — evolved from Strand Two)

 I. Constitutional and Legal Foundations